SamanthaW24/Interpreted-lang/README.md

 LUMOS	Add 1 to the top value of the stack

+REDUCTO Subrates 1 from the top value of the stack

+CONFRINGO if the top value is 0 it removes it

 ACCIO	Duplicates the top value of the stack

-CONFUNDUS	Pops the top two vales of the stack and pushes them back on in opposite order

 OBLIVIATE	Takes 1 character of input and pushes the ascii code to the stack